insarlab/MintPy/docs/installation.md

 ## Install MintPy

-Tested on macOS and Linux, not sure about Windows.
+Tested on macOS and Linux, MintPy is installable on Windows, but may have bugs

 ### Notes for Mac users ###